Blues wary of a wounded Nadi side

 Ali says the Green Machine will definitely give them a good run.

-The side is also training without 8 of their players as they are part of the national squad who are camping at the Fiji FA Academy in Ba since Monday.
+The side is also training without eight of their players as they are part of the national squad who are camping at the Fiji FA Academy in Ba since Monday.